-With the continued uncertainty around restrictions, face to face fundraising is likely to be disrupted for the foreseeable future.
-We have outlined some of the key elements you could consider if thinking about carrying out any form of public facing activity.
-The Resources section includes further guidance.
-The guidance does not cover when to restart fundraising as this is a decision that individual organisations will need to make based on their own situation.
+While most legal restrictions have been removed, there are still elements to consider when thinking about carrying out any form of public facing activity.
+The guidance below does not cover when to restart fundraising as this is a decision that individual organisations will need to make based on their own situation.

 VisitScotland have produced guidance for the events sector with information on restarting events and considerations for event communications.
 Much of the guidance can be applied to fundraising events.

 You should consider the public mood and likely feelings and preferences of supporters.
 Even although legal restrictions have been removed, people may not want to engage or donate in the same ways as before the pandemic and fundraisers should continue to follow responsible fundraising practices.